-Furthermore, on an intuitive level, you are more likely to let your married cousin take your car for a ride than you are to let his younger 20-year-old.
+Furthermore, on an intuitive level, you are more likely to let your married cousin take your car for a ride than you are to let his younger 20-year-old brother.
 One of them is just too risky.
 And the other is more mature and grounded.
 It’s kind of embedded in our heads.

 Then there’s also the fact that parents usually don’t want to put themselves in a situation where they’re cussing or speeding when there are children around.
 Being a good role model is a full-time job, and this becomes apparent in a parent’s driving style as it develops into a permanent careful driving habit.

 What then hides under the other side of the coin?

 Yes, marriage can be a safe haven that symbolizes harmony and stability.
 But what happens when a marriage turns sour?
 What happens when a couple is considering a divorce?

 Individuals who have gone through a divorce will sorrowfully inform you how torturous it was.
 What was once a cover from the storm outside the house, becomes the eye of the storm itself.
 Partners’ judgement and thinking become clouded as the conflict becomes a dark cloud that constantly looms overhead.

 There is more collateral damage involved in a divorce than a simple breakup.
 Also, the social consequences involved are incredibly higher — especially if there are children involved.
 It is easy to see why individuals going through a rough marriage may become depressed and unfocused.
 This in turn can make them more likely to get involved in a car accident.
 As a matter of fact, lapses in memory and focus are symptomatic of depression and anxiety, both of which can be caused by a divorce.